leynier/fastapi-control/README.md

         return self.gretter.greet()

-# With the @controller decorator, we can declare class-based routing (also
+# With the @controller decorator and inheriting from APIController, we can
-# called controller) and it has the same parameters as FastAPI's APIRouter
+# declare class-based routing (also called controller) and it has the same
+# parameters as FastAPI's APIRouter
 @controller(prefix="/home")
-class HomeController:
+class HomeController(APIController):
     # When the @controller decorator is used, the arguments of the __init__
     # method are automatically injected (if the @inject decorator was used
     # in the argument type declarations)